Missed SEO Opportunities For UK Business

 Imagine writing a headline for a tabloid news article, you will require an eye-catching writing style to pull in the reader.
 As a business owner, you need your marketing hat on for this.

-What Makes H1 Tags So Important for Small Business SEO?
+Why H1 Tags Are Important for Small Business SEO?

 As clever as search engines might be, one of the problems they have is understanding the context of a page.
 In order to do this, they need to identify data using different signals and this is where the H1 tag comes in.